saidelimam/portfolio/DOCUMENTATION.md

   - Protected images (no drag, no right-click)

 - **Videography (`/videography`)**:
-  - Videos grouped by type (Demo Reels, Dance, 3D Animation, Special FX, Fashion, Travel)
+  - Videos grouped by type (Films, Demo Reels, Dance, Travel, Fashion, Special FX, 3D Animation)
-  - **Filter buttons** - Filter videos by type or show all grouped
+  - **Dual filter system** - Filter by video type (Films, Demo Reels, Dance, etc.) and/or by project (Quazar, ALifeExp, JackRED)
+  - Filter groups with labels ("Type:" and "Project:") and bordered containers
+  - **URL parameter support** - Use `?project=quazar` (case-insensitive) to automatically apply project filters on page load
   - One video plays at a time (automatically stops previous video on navigation or filter change)
   - Protected cover images with play button overlay
   - YouTube embeds with loading spinners